Ferruginous pygmy owl: Call

-The call is a whistled hoo-hoo-hoo-hoo, usually in E flat.
-It is easily imitated, and is used by birdwatchers to attract small birds intent on mobbing the pygmy owls.
+The call is a rhythmic, whistled series of hoo-hoo-hoo-hoo, typically pitched in E flat.
+Its sound is easily mimicked by birdwatchers to draw out small songbirds intent on mobbing the owls.

 Behavior and ecology

-It can be readily located by the small birds that mob it while it is perched in a tree (up to 40 birds of 11 species have been recorded mobbing one owl).
+The owl is often easily located by the activity of small songbirds that gather to mob it while it perches in the canopy.
+Observations have recorded up to 40 individual birds representing 11 species mobbing a single ferruginous pygmy owl.

 Food and feeding

-This species is crepuscular, but often hunts by day.
-It hunts a variety of birds, lizards, other reptiles, amphibians, small mammals, and insects.
-Specific examples of what these owls feed on include grasshoppers, crickets, cicadas, scorpions, six-lined racerunners, four-lined skinks, Texas spotted whiptails, creamy-bellied thrushes, pale-breasted thrushes, eared doves, and mice.
+This species is primarily crepuscular, though it frequently hunts during daylight hours.
+Its diet consists of a wide range of invertebrates, reptiles, amphibians, birds and mammals.
+Documented prey includes insects such as grasshoppers, crickets, cicadas and scorpions.
+It also targets small reptiles like six-lined racerunners, four-lined skinks, Texas spotted whiptails, alongside birds including creamy-bellied thrushes, pale-breasted thrushes and eared doves.

 Breeding

-The breeding season is from late winter to early spring.
-It is a cavity nesting bird (tree and columnar cactus cavities), laying one to seven white eggs.
-Incubation is 28 days, with 27 to 30 days to fledging.
+The breeding season occurs from late winter to early spring.
+As a cavity nesting species, it utilizes hollows in trees and columnar cacti to lay one to seven white eggs.
+Incubation lasts approximately 28 days, followed by a fledging period of 27 to 30 days.